Berdir/tmgmt/README.txt

 - Entity Translation
   Plugin and User Interface is working and tested.
 There is an interface for bulk translation, the translation status is displayed as well.
+Note that the overview requires a current Drupal 7.x-dev snapshot or 7.15 once available.

 - Internationalization (I18n)
   The API works but we're missing a user interface.